onflow/fcl-js/packages/fcl/README.md

 A lot of work has been done in the [Profile](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile) contract, to make interacting with it from a web app and FCL a nicer experience, I would highly recommend having a look through it, there are a lot of small lessons in there.

 :tada: Congrats!!
-You just queried a Flow Account on the Flow Blockchain for a Profile thats rules were defined in a contract.
+You just queried a Flow Account on the Flow Blockchain for a Profile, that's rules were defined in a contract.

 ## Checking if the Flow Account is initialized with the Profile

 Not all Flow Accounts are going to have a profile though, if you are new to Flow your account right now probably doesn't have one, so being able to check if an account is initialized and then being able initialize an account is extremely important.
-That is what we will cover
+That is what we will cover next.

 Let's start by creating a directory for our Flow Scripts and Transactions.
 I generally like to call this directory `flow`, name my scripts with `*.script.js` and name my transactions with `*.tx.js`.
-Our first scipt is going to check if a supplied address is initialized with a profile.
+Our first script is going to check if an account specified by a supplied address is initialized with a profile.

 ```sh
 mkdir ./src/flow